 What is Porosity?

 Porosity refers to hair’s ability to absorb moisture.
-The absorbancy or porosity of your hair depends on the natural the natural texture, colour history, styling, and degree of environmental exposure.
+The absorbency or porosity of your hair depends on the natural the natural texture, colour history, styling, and degree of environmental exposure.

 Hair damage leads to physical effects on the hair which increase hair porosity.

 How Porosity Affects Hair Colour

 Porous hair has a damaged and lifted cuticle.
 In healthy hair the cuticle is smooth and lies flat, but the cuticle in porous hair is lifted or raised.

 When the cuticle is damaged and raised, as in the case of highly porous hair, any colour mixture which is applied to the hair will penetrate too easily and be over-absorbed, which can lead to darker, duller colour outcomes as well as lead to further weakening of the hair.
 Increased hair porosity can also lead to rapid colour fade, as the raised hair cuticles can leak the colour pigment molecules.
 When the hair does not retain the colour molecules there will be a noticeable fading of the colour.